sleepingkingstudios/cuprum-collections/README.md

 - **Flexibility:** Using a consistent interface allows an application to be flexible in how it persists and queries data.
 For example, an application could use the same interface to manage both a relational database and a document-based datastore, or use a fast in-memory data store to back its unit tests.
 - **Command Pattern:** Leverages the [Cuprum](https://github.com/sleepingkingstudios/cuprum) gem and the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern) to define encapsulated, composable, and reusable components for persisting and querying data.
 In addition, the [Stannum](https://github.com/sleepingkingstudios/stannum/) gem provides data and parameter validation.
-- **Data Mapping:** The `Cuprum::Collections` approach to data is much closer to the [Data Mapper pattern](https://en.wikipedia.org/wiki/Data_mapper_pattern) than the [Active Record pattern](https://en.wikipedia.org/wiki/Active_record_pattern), which allows it to avoid some of the pitfalls of the latter approach.
+- **Data Mapping:** The `Cuprum::Collections` approach to data is much closer to the [Data Mapper pattern](https://en.wikipedia.org/wiki/Data_mapper_pattern) than the [Active Record pattern](https://en.wikipedia.org/wiki/Active_record_pattern).
+This isolates the persistence and validation logic from how the data is defined and how it is stored.

 ### Compatibility